Epideixx/Fingerprints_Twins/README.md

 - to download the "Schaefer_30_second" folder if you want to run the analysis using the short segments and to upload it in "Data
 - to download the "Schaefer_artifacts_correction" folder if you want to run the analysis using the PSDs after regressing out the artifacts

+Note scripts for our PLS analyses can be found in the PLS codes folder.
+R scripts provide useful plotting functions for data visualization.
-All the results to conduct the ananlyses can be computed  using **main.py** :
+All the results to conduct the brain-fingerprinting ananlyses can be computed  using **main.py** :

 Example :
 ```console